awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/build-greengrass-dockerfile.md

 You can configure the following environment variables for the AWS IoT Greengrass Docker image\.

 **Note**
 Don't modify the `TINI_KILL_PROCESS_GROUP` variable in the Dockerfile\.
-This variable allows forwarding `SIGTERM` to all PIDs in the PID group so AWS IoT Greengrass Core software can shut down correctly when the Docker container is stopped\.
+This variable allows forwarding `SIGTERM` to all PIDs in the PID group so that AWS IoT Greengrass Core software can shut down correctly when the Docker container is stopped\.

 `GGC_ROOT_PATH`
 \(Optional\) The path to the folder within the container to use as the root for AWS IoT Greengrass Core software\.